hibiii/Hibiii.github.io/mods/doc/blindme_manual.md

 By default, Creative Mode does not grant a bypass for the effects mostly because vision impairments can significantly affect building style, while Spectator Mode does by default, mainly so server administrators can quickly spectate players without vision impairments.
 Additionally, these specific bypasses can be set on a per-world/server basis as well.

+If you are connected to a BlindMe-enabled server, you will not be able to change these settings unless you're also a server operator with permission level 2 or higher, depending on server configuration.

 ## The `/blindme` Command

 The `/blindme` command is an in-game command to quickly change the active effect for the world you are connected to.
 While not recommended for survival gameplay, it can be of use in creative environments, or in cases where visibility is a must, such as moderating a server.